"Never heard of 'em," said the barman shortly. "Litre and half litre — that's all we serve. There's the glasses on the shelf in front of you."

 - While Mobile Suit Gundam and its numerous spin-offs list all the Humongous Mecha specifications in metric units, it doesn't really qualify for this trope because the series is made in Japan, where the metric system is widely used.
 However, the fact that few (if any) American translations bother to convert them is probably due to this trope.

-- Star Wars (though "inch" does appear occasionally in the Expanded Universe).
+- Star Wars tends to use metric units (if any), though "inch" does appear occasionally in the Expanded Universe.

 - David Drake's RCN has Cinnabar use the imperial system while their enemies the Alliance (not The Alliance) use metric — but Drake says, in the foreword for the first few books, that's just Translation Convention because he believes that after more than a thousand years, humanity will have scrapped both systems in favor of something else.

 - Safehold: The thinking behind this trope may have been why Langhorne and Bédard revived the old Imperial system of measurements to prevent the colony from breaking out of its Medieval Stasis.
 And then, for good measure, they tossed out Arabic numerals and reverted to Roman numerals to hinder the rise of advanced mathematics as well.